-A Cayman fund that is already registered with and regulated by Cima will typically have delegated the maintenance of AML procedures on behalf of the fund to a fund administrator, and should therefore check that the scope of its current delegation to its administrator is sufficiently broad to cover the requirements of the AML Regulations (e.g. check (i) whether the AML regime being applied in respect of the fund is the Cayman AML regime or the regime of jurisdiction recognised as having an equivalent AML regime, and (ii) if it is the latter, whether or not the relevant administrator is actually subject to the AML regime of that jurisdiction).
+A Cayman Fund that is already registered with and regulated by CIMA will typically have delegated the maintenance of AML procedures on behalf of the Fund to a Fund Administrator, and should therefore check that the scope of its current delegation to its Administrator is sufficiently broad to cover the requirements of the AML Regulations (e.g. check (i) whether the AML regime being applied in respect of the Fund is the Cayman AML regime or the regime of jurisdiction recognized as having an equivalent AML regime, and (ii) if it is the latter, whether or not the relevant Administrator is actually subject to the AML regime of that jurisdiction1).

-Non-Cima-registered investment funds which now fall under the new AML regime and which have delegated maintenance of AML procedures on behalf of the fund to a fund administrator should also check that the scope of delegation to its administrator or investment manager is sufficiently broad to cover the requirements of the AML Regulations.
-Investment entities which have not appointed a fund administrator (e.g. because the investment manager maintains the AML procedures on the fund's behalf) should check the same matters outlined above and additionally, whether or not the delegate (e.g. the investment manager) has the requisite personnel (in terms of numbers, training, and experience) to maintain the AML procedures on the fund's behalf.
-The extent to which (i) the maintenance of AML procedures on behalf of the fund, and (ii) the designation of AMLCO, MLRO, and DMLRO functions, has been or is to be delegated to a third party service provider should also be considered within the context of Cima's guidance on outsourcing.
+Non-CIMA registered investment funds which now fall under the new AML regime and which have delegated maintenance of AML procedures on behalf of the Fund to a Fund Administrator should also check that the scope of delegation to its Administrator or investment manager is sufficiently broad to cover the requirements of the AML Regulations.
+Investment entities which have not appointed a Fund Administrator (e.g. because the investment manager maintains the AML procedures on the Fund's behalf) should check the same matters outlined above and additionally, whether or not the delegate (e.g. the investment manager) has the requisite personnel (in terms of numbers, training, and experience) to maintain the AML procedures on the Fund's behalf.
+The extent to which (i) the maintenance of AML procedures on behalf of the Fund, and (ii) the designation of AMLCO, MLRO, and DMLRO functions, can be delegated to a third party service provider should also be considered within the context of CIMA's guidance on outsourcing.